Who is Ronan Keating?

 - Songs from Home (2021)

-He’s had three number one singles, and 14 Top 10 hits, with many becoming known as classic ballads and genre-defining.
+Ronan has had three number one singles and 14 Top 10 hits, including:

 - When You Say Nothing At All (from the Notting Hill soundtrack)